bdhero/bdhero-fat/README.md

-# BDAutoMuxer
+# BDHero

-## What Is BDAutoMuxer?
+## What Is BDHero?

-BDAutoMuxer is an intelligent, automatic tool for detecting main movie playlist(s) on Blu-ray Discs™ and muxing them to M2TS / MKV containers.
+BDHero is an intelligent, automatic tool for detecting main movie playlist(s) on Blu-ray Discs™ and muxing them to M2TS / MKV containers.

 ## Our Goal